-I really believe that every couple, and therefore every wedding I photograph is unique.
-Of course tradition plays a big part in the day, but the cookie cutter approach to wedding photography just isn’t for me!
-My philosophy, and that of documentary photography generally, is that it’s the interactions between you both and your guests and your choices about the day that will define your wedding and make it different to any other.
-I get such a great feeling knowing that I’m creating some of the most treasured album of pictures a couple will ever own.
+I won’t drag you away from your guests for hours on end!
+My documentary approach is about the energy and interactions between the two of you and your guests, and your choices about your day.
+I believe that every couple, and therefore every wedding is unique.
+Of course tradition is a part of most weddings, but the cookie cutter approach to wedding photography isn’t for me!
+I get such a great feeling knowing that I’m creating some of the most treasured pictures a couple will ever own.
 Pictures that can’t be staged or recreated but which capture the essence of your relationship and natural beauty.
-I love the honesty and subtleties of using natural light.
-My photography is all about capturing the real moments and emotions of your day, be it the nervous anticipation before the ceremony, the subtle little glances to one another as you read your vows, or the release of energy on the dance floor when you realise what an amazing day you’ve just had!
+I love the honesty and subtlety of using natural light, and the impact of direct flash.
+My photography is all about capturing the real moments and emotions of your day, be it the nervous anticipation before the ceremony, the subtle little glances to one another as you read your vows, or the release of emotion on the dance floor when you realise what an amazing day you’ve just had!

 • A pre-wedding chat and venue visit.

 • Online gallery to download, print & share.

 Optional extras include: A relaxed engagement shoot or pre-wedding mini shoot, 2nd photographer, and a range of albums and prints.
 Also available for destination weddings.